Tutorial

 Getting Started with the Object Detection API

 The API accepts an image URL and returns a list of detected objects.
-Each object includes a label (like "car", "person", or "dog"), a confidence score between 0 and 1, and bounding box coordinates that describe a rectangle around the object.
+Each object includes a label (like "car", "person", or "dog"), a confidence score from 0 to 100, and bounding box coordinates that describe a rectangle around the object.
 Here are working examples in three languages.

 cURL